Nikhilnv1209/go-chat-app/README.md

 ## 🚀 Features
 - **Real-time Messaging**: Powered by WebSockets for instant communication.
 - **Direct Messaging**: One-on-one private conversations with unified receipt tracking.
+- **Group Messaging**: Create groups and broadcast messages to multiple members.
 - **Authentication**: Secure JWT-based signup and login flow.
 - **Data Persistence**: Robust PostgreSQL database integration using GORM.
 - **Scalable Architecture**: Refactored to use UUIDs for all primary and foreign keys.